 - The customer is responsible for the exhaust ducting from the exhaust air locations noted below in blue and red text.
-See sections 4, 5, and 6 for additional exhaust ducting information. - The Diedrich provided ducting connecting the roaster to cyclone(s) and oxidizer, must be at least 18" (0.457m) from combustibles. - 3.
+See sections 4, 5, and 6 for additional exhaust ducting information. - 2.
+The Diedrich provided ducting from and between the roaster, cyclones, and oxidizer must be at least 18" (0.457m) from combustibles. - 3.
 The Pneumatic Loader ground station can rotate around the feed pipe, for ideal positioning.
-The Pneumatic Loader blower with exhaust, and the funnel with the feed pipe stub, can each rotate approximately 360 degrees, for optimal positioning of the inlet feed and the exhaust (as long as they don't hit or interfere with each other or other equipment).
+The Pneumatic Loader blower with exhaust, and the funnel with the feed pipe stub, can each rotate approximately 360 degrees, for optimal positioning of the inlet feed and the exhaust (as long as they don't hit or interfere with each other).